natf17/qah-events/README.md

 This Spring Boot application is a REST API that manages creating, updating, deleting, and retrieving events in various languages.
 You can manage translations and events at `/translations` and `/event`, respectively.
 For operations on a list of events, such as getting or deleting a range of events, use `/events`.
 You could also load a translated "view" of an event in a certain language at `/event/translated` For a range of translated events, use `/events/translated`.

+As of version 1.0.0-RELEASE, this application is live at `https://agile-temple-65093.herokuapp.com`.

 What follows is a basic rundown of the application's capabilities.